python-telegram-bot/python-telegram-bot/README.rst

 at the beginning of your script.

-You can also use logs in your application by calling ``logging.getLogger()`` and setting the log level you want:
+You can also use the logs in your application by calling ``logging.getLogger()`` and setting the log level you want:

 .. code:: python